Automattic/client-example/README.md

 ## Initialization

-The first thing that the plugin must do is [initialize the Connection through the Jetpack Config package ](https://github.com/Automattic/client-example/blob/master/client-example.php#L82).
+The first thing that the plugin must do is [initialize the Connection through the Jetpack Config package ](https://github.com/Automattic/jetpack-boost/blob/master/jetpack-boost.php#L82).
 This will set all necessary hooks in order for the rest of the parts to work properly.
 Notice how the starting point function is run at the `plugins_loaded` hook with priority 1.
 This is the standard procedure for using Jetpack Config - not too early to allow all plugins to load, but not too late to allow all plugins that need early initialization some space.

 ## Admin area

-Initalization adds a `Client Example` dashboard item with a control page displaying the main button and some debugging information.
-It's a very simple [administration page](https://github.com/Automattic/client-example/blob/master/admin/partials/client-example-admin-display.php) with several sections.
+Initalization adds a `Jetpack Boost` dashboard item with a control page displaying the main button and some debugging information.
+It's a very simple [administration page](https://github.com/Automattic/jetpack-boost/blob/master/admin/partials/jetpack-boost-admin-display.php) with several sections.

 ### Site registration